tcm00024-del/LIHTC_Schools_NY/README.md

 ## Repository structure

 ```
-data/
+data /
+    Attendance/ Analysis-ready panel data used for estimation of attendance effects
+    Enrollment/ Analysis-ready panel data used for estimation of enrollment effects
-  processed/    Analysis-ready panel data used directly by the R scripts in code/estimation
+    Test Scores/ Analysis-ready panel data used for estimation of test score effects
     README.md     Data dictionary and description of raw source data (not redistributed here)
 code/
   cleaning/     Python/Google Colab notebooks that build the processed panel from raw HUD and NYSED source files
   estimation/   R scripts implementing TWFE, Callaway-Sant'Anna, and Sun-Abraham event study estimators